gokhanettin/cmake-example/README.md

 CMake is a popular build system generator.
-This example demonstrates how to use CMake to build a piece of software which has different modules each of which produces a static library and links to a common shared library which also links to a 3rdparty library FreeGLUT.
+This example demonstrates how to use CMake to build a piece of software which has different modules each of which produces static libraries and possibly executables that link to a common shared library and a 3rdparty library FreeGLUT.
+This example is tested on Windows but it should be even easier to apply the same ideas to any other OS.

 Here is the directory structure of the project: